-- Use the foot brake. - Manual gearbox: Push the clutch pedal all the way down. - Move the gear lever into neutral (automatic gearbox: gear selector lever to P or N) $\Rightarrow \Delta$ . - Turn the ignition key to position (2).
-The pre-heating indicator light 70° comes on while the glow plugs are preheating. - When the indicator light 70 goes out, turn the ignition key to position 3.
+- Use the foot brake. - Manual gearbox: Push the clutch pedal all the way down. - Move the gear lever into the neutral position $\Rightarrow \bigwedge$ . - Turn the ignition key to position 2.
+The pre-heating indicator light 70 comes on while the glow plugs are preheating. - When the indicator light of goes out, turn the ignition key to position 3.
 Do not press the accelerator. - Release the ignition key as soon as the engine starts (the starter motor must not be allowed to run on with the engine).

 When starting a very cold engine, it may be a little noisy for the first few seconds until oil pressure has built up in the hydraulic valve compensators.
-This is quite normal, and no cause for concern.
+This is guite normal, and no cause for concern.